Asian Brussels sprouts with soy sauce and honey become wonderfully caramelized when baked.

 - You can use maple syrup or brown sugar in place of honey.

-- Try adding a teaspoon of fresh minced ginger.
+- Try adding a teaspoon of fresh minced ginger to the sauce.
+It's delicious!

 These tasty sprouts make the perfect side dish for any Asian-style meat or fish.
 I often serve them with Asian meatballs, Asian salmon, teriyaki salmon, or teriyaki chicken wings.

 This is a very forgiving recipe.
-So if you want to serve them with a main dish that requires a slightly different cooking temperature, you can usually place the sprouts in the same oven, and simply bake them for a shorter or a longer time.
+So if you want to serve them with a main dish that requires a slightly different cooking temperature, you can place the sprouts in the same oven and simply bake them for a shorter or a longer time.

-Leftovers keep well in the fridge, in an airtight container, for 3-4 days.
-I gently reheat them in the microwave, covered, on 50% power.
+You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
+Gently reheat them in the microwave, covered, at 50% power, or (uncovered) in a 350°F oven.
+You can also freeze the leftovers for up to three months.

 Recipe Card